15 Waterfalls So Magical You Won't Believe They're in the U.S.

 The Calf Creek Falls are only one enchanting part of the Grand Staircase-Escalante area, which offers some of the most impressive desert scenery in all of the country.
 To get to the base of the falls, hikers have to pass through beaver ponds and pre-historic rock art sites en route to the waterfall.

-Pro tip: To get the most out of your desert trip, stay at the rustic and chic Dreamkatchers Lake Powell Bed & Breakfast.
+Pro tip: To get the most out of your trip, stay at the rustic Dreamkatchers Lake Powell Bed & Breakfast.

 Burney Falls; McArthur–Burney Falls Memorial State Park, California

-The Burney Falls, surrounded by lush forests and beautiful moss-covered rocks, is truly like stepping into a fairytale.
+Surrounded by dense woodlands and beautiful moss-covered rocks, Burney Falls looks like a forest fairytale.
 To access this California gem, use the Rim Hiking Trail.

-Pro tip: As it turns, a stay at the McLoud River Mercantile Hotel proves that, similar to natural beauty, amazing architecture can make us more grounded.
+Pro tip: A stay at the McLoud River Mercantile Hotel proves that, similar to natural beauty, amazing architecture can make us more grounded.

 Niagara Falls; Niagara Falls, New York